timosalm/tap-spring-developer-workshop/workshop/content/exercises/beyond-12-factors.md

 ```

 Having the gateway as the single entry point to our application, we shouldn't expose the order and product service directly anymore.
 This can be done by setting the `networking.knative.dev/visibility: cluster-local` label on your Workloads.

-Even if this also works with the default installation of TAP, for production a second ingress controller has to be configured with service type ClusterIP and configured in Knative, so that the services are really not reachable from the outside.
+*Hint: Even if this also works with the default installation of TAP, for production a second ingress controller has to be configured with service type ClusterIP and configured in Knative, so that the services are really not reachable from the outside.*

 We can now validate whether our configuration works by sending a request through it to the order service.
 ```terminal:execute